anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 The low latency, high throughput networks for handling the user plane traffic require the capability to use an user space networking technology.

-> Note: An infrastructure can provide the possibility to use SR-IOV with DPDK as an additional feature and still be compliant with CNTT.
+> Note: An infrastructure can provide the possibility to use SR-IOV with DPDK as an additional feature and still be conformant with CNTT.

 > Editors note: The possibility to SR-IOV for DPDK is under discussion.